 I have come to find that some of the highest quality of communities that I’ve been in is where I paid a small fee to be in the group.
 That way you know everyone that is there is there for a specific purpose.
 There’s also no shame in bringing up what your going through or being afraid to ask a “stupid” question because everyone is either going through that too (and needs to hear the answer) or they have recently found a solution to the question you’re looking for and wants to share it.

-Again, I feel the need to really stress that my eBook, The Money Psychology Approach, has that access to that very community, A Facebook Community!
+Again, I feel the need to really stress that my budgeting system, The Money Psychology Approach, has that access to that very community, A Facebook Community!
 You know everyone has FB on their phones and you get notifications all the times of groups that your in so you can ask a question and get an answer within minutes!
 How cool is that?!?

 All in all, I highly recommend that you get The Money Psychology Approach.
 Its a low cost method for you to permanently change your financial behavior for the better!
 Just because you have struggled with your budget in one way doesn’t mean you have to permanently stay that way forever.
 You can change it!